abs-tudelft/fletcher/platforms/aws-f1/regexp/README.md

 [t] : Result regexp 9: 11
 </pre>

-Currently only unit 9 (which matches "(?i)kitten") will give an answer greater than 0, unless pseudorandomly some string matches one of the other regexes.
+Currently only unit 9 (which matches "(?i)kitten") will$ source ~/src/project_data/aws-fpga/sdk_setup.sh give an answer greater than 0, unless pseudorandomly some string matches one of the other regexes.
 Inserting strings that the other units match for, randomly, is desired for verification but not implemented yet.

 # Build